DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 - [DevExtreme React DataGrid for Bootstrap 3](../dx-react-datagrid-bootstrap3/README.md) (used in examples)
 - DevExtreme React DataGrid for [Material UI](http://www.material-ui.com) (coming soon...)

-## Controlled (stateless) and Uncontrolled (stateful) modes
+## <a name="controlled-and-uncontrolled-modes"></a>Controlled (stateless) and Uncontrolled (stateful) modes

 Depending on a particular use-case you might need to control the DataGrid state by yourself or to delegate state management to the component.
 For instance, if you need to persist the DataGrid sorting configured by an end-user and restore it withing the next app usage session, you'll need to switch the sorting state into the controlled mode.
-In this case, DataGrid will accept sorting configuration via the SortingState plugin properties, and notify you once an end-user has changed sorting configuration.
+In this case, DataGrid will accept sorting configuration via the [SortingState](reference/sorting-state.md) plugin properties, and notify you once an end-user has changed sorting configuration.
 It's very similar to the [controlled components concept](https://facebook.github.io/react/docs/forms.html#controlled-components).

 In your code it will look as follows: